ethereum/remix-workshops/Interoperability/5_InterchainMessage/interchainMessage.md

 To interact with this contract make sure you deploy it on at least two blockchains so that you can call `setRemoteValue()` from the one chain and then have the `_execute()` function automatically triggered on another chain.
 You will be able to query the `sourceChain` and `sourceAddress` variables on the destination chain to ensure that the interchain execution worked correctly.

-To view the full step by step of the interchain transaction checkout the <a href="https://testnet.axelarscan.io">Axelarscan (testnet) block explorer</a>.
+To view the full step by step of the interchain transaction checkout the <a href="https://testnet.axelarscan.io" target="_blank">Axelarscan (testnet) block explorer</a>.